Gary Neville tells Trent Alexander-Arnold to get ‘serious’ about defending

 Neville believes the Liverpool full-back’s recent England snub might foreshadow what happens ahead of Euro 2020 this summer.

-Alexander-Arnold was surprisingly left out of England’s squad for the recent World Cup qualifying victories against San Marino, Albania and Poland, with Kyle Walker, Kieran Trippier and Reece James the right-backs chosen.
+Alexander-Arnold was surprisingly left out of England’s squad for the recent World Cup qualifying games against San Marino, Albania and Poland, with Kyle Walker, Kieran Trippier and Reece James the right-backs chosen.

 Gareth Southgate’s decision has led to scrutiny about where Alexander-Arnold fits into the England boss’ plans ahead of the European Championships, and Neville has raised the prospect of the 22-year-old being left at home.